 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.

 Also known as Jamon Iberico, Iberico ham, or Serrano ham, this delicious ham is mainly produced in Spain.
 It’s not made from “normal” pigs but from Iberian pork.
 This ham is better (and a lot more expensive) than the ham coming from other pigs because they grow wild and not on farms.
 They eat acorns, their meat is less fatty.
 It can be taken from the hind leg or the thigh, though the thigh is more valued.

-In contrast, prosciutto can be dry-cured, usually thinly sliced and served uncooked; this style is called prosciutto crudo in Italian and is distinguished from cooked ham, prosciutto cotto, a pig’s or a wild boar’s ham.
-This last one is more valued, coming from the same type of pork than the Iberian ham.
+In contrast, prosciutto can be dry-cured, usually thinly sliced, and served uncooked; this style is called prosciutto crudo in Italian and is distinguished from cooked ham, prosciutto cotto, a pig’s or a wild boar’s ham.
+This last one is more valued, coming from the same type of pork as the Iberian ham.
 It can also be from the hind leg or thigh.